Fristi/Fristi/README.md

 If you want to know more about me, have a look at my [website](https://www.vectos.net)

-Over the past few years I've gotten production experience with Functional Scala.
 While my focus is on coding at the moment, I also recently got certified in Kubernetes and UX/UI design.
 With my experience and skills I hope I can help you with your digital experience